calvinpettis/BooneBauchery/README.md

-# Add Your Project Name Here
-# Add Your Team Name Here
+# Project: Boonebautchry
+# Team: Aerodactly

 Team Members
-* Member 1
-* Member 2
+* Calvin Pettis
-* Member 3
+* Zachary Greene
-* Member 4
+* Hunter Brickers

 # Project Description

-Add a brief description here.
+A text based, "choose your adventure" game.
+Where the playable character gets into all manners of debauchery!